MicrosoftDocs/learn/learn-pr/student-evangelism/predict-meteor-showers-using-python/includes/6-start-search.md

 2. Use that latitude to figure out which *constellations* are visible to that city.
 3. Use the constellations to determine which *meteor showers* are visible to that city.
 4. Use the meteor showers to determine the *dates* that they're visible.
-5. Use the dates to find the *optimal date* that has the least amount of light from the moon.
+5. Use the dates to find the *optimal date* that has the least amount of light from the Moon.

 Use these steps to build your function.